Karter87/prusaowners/Klipper.md

 -   fade_end:

 The z position in which fading will complete.
 If fade_end is less than or equal to fade_start then fading will be disabled.
 Be careful with this setting, fading too quickly will likely result in a failed print, or could potentially crash the nozzle into the bed if done near Z0.
 Default is 10.0

+-   fade_target:

+The fade_target can be thought of as an additional Z offset applied to the entire bed after fade completes.
+Generally speaking we would like this value to be 0, however there are circumstances where it should not be.

 -   move_check_distance: